 Richard Wilson, born 1953, is one of Britain’s most renowned sculptors.
 He is internationally celebrated for his interventions in architectural space which draw heavily for their inspiration from the worlds of engineering and construction.

 Wilson has exhibited widely nationally and internationally for over thirty years and has made major museum exhibitions and public works in countries as diverse as Japan, USA, Brazil, Mexico, Russia, Australia and numerous countries throughout Europe.
-Wilson has also represented Britain in the Sydney, Sao Paulo, Venice Biennials and Yokohama Triennal, was nominated for the Turner Prize on two occasions and was awarded the prestigious DAAD residency in Berlin 1992/3.
+Wilson has also represented Britain in the Sydney, Sao Paulo, Venice and Aperto Biennial and the Yokohama Triennal, was nominated for the Turner Prize on two occasions and was awarded the prestigious DAAD residency in Berlin 1992/3.
 He was one of a select number of artists invited to create a major public work for The Millennium Dome and the only British artist invited to participate in Echigo-Tsumari Art Triennial 2000, Japan.

 Wilson’s projects have generated universal critical acclaim.
 Wilson’s seminal installation 20:50, a sea of reflective sump oil, which is permanently installed in the Saatchi Collection, was described as ‘one of the masterpieces of the modern age’ by the art critic Andrew Graham Dixon in the BBC television series The History of British Art.

-Wilson's commissioned contribution to Liverpool’s European Capital of Culture, 2008.
-Titled 'Turning the Place Over', comprised a vast ovoid section of a façade that rotated three dimensionally on a spindle.
+Wilson's commissioned contribution to Liverpool’s European Capital of Culture, 2008, entitled Turning the Place Over, comprised a vast ovoid section of a façade that rotated three dimensionally on a spindle.
 His regional cultural Olympic exhibition, Hang on a Minute Lads...I've got a Great Idea, at the De La Warr Pavilion, Bexhill 2012 had a hydraulically teetering replica coach (The Italian Job) positioned at the edge of the buildings roof.
-He opens a major commission for Heathrow's T2 in April 2014 and is currently working on a major solo show at Annely Juda Gallery in London, entitled Stealing Space.
+He opened Slipstream, a major commission for Heathrow's Terminal 2 in April 2014, and in 2017 a major solo show at Annely Juda Gallery in London, entitled Stealing Space.